EENI Global Business School

 3. To explore the Togolese trade relations with the student's country

-4. To know the Togolese Trade Agreements
+4. To learn about Togolese Trade Agreements

 5. To develop a business plan for the Togolese market

-African Students (Masters Foreign Trade)
+African Students (Masters Foreign Trade, AI)

 Doctorate in African Business.

-Doctorate in International Business (DIB) Online
+Doctorate in International Business (DIB AI) Online

 Master in Business in Africa, International Business.

-Masters in International Business and Foreign Trade (MIB)
+Masters in International Business and Foreign Trade (MIB AI)

 Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Togo Masters Foreign Trade in Portuguese Togo Study Master Doctorate in International Business in Spanish Togo.

-1. Credits of the Subject “Business, Trade and Transport in Togo”: 1 ECTS Credits
+1. Subject Credits “Doing Business in Togo”: 1 ECTS Credits

 Area of Knowledge: Africa.